2.1 First-Year Courses: Introduction

 For students who matriculated prior to fall 2023, all full-time students in the spring semester took the following three courses (totaling 11 credits):

 Full-time students also took one elective course.
-In recent years, first-year electives included:
+Although students matriculating in fall 2023 and thereafter no longer have a first-year elective, formerly the first-year electives included:

 A student whose weighted average is less than 2.0 (on the 4.3 scale) on completion of the first two semesters is ineligible to continue unless the student petitions the Retentions Committee for permission to continue and the Retentions Committee permits continuation.
 See Chapter 7 of the Law School Rules.